atmollohan/atmollohan.github.io/src/content/intro.md

 title: "Intro"
 ---

-Oh .....
-I didnt see you there.
-It looks like you stumbled across my Portfolio.
-Feel free to look around or if you're in a rush grab a copy of my [resume](resume.current.v1.4.pdf).
-A resume only gives you a page worth of information.
-So I figured it would be better to wear my JS hat and build a portfolio from modern frameworks.
-This is a good space for me to show off what I can do in both my 9-5 and my 5-9.
+Oh...
+I didn't see you there.
+It looks like you stumbled across my portfolio.
+Feel free to look around or, if you're in a rush, grab a copy of my [resume](resume.current.v1.4.pdf).
+A resume only gives you a page's worth of information.
+So I figured it would be better to wear my JS hat and build a portfolio with modern frameworks.
+This is a good space for me to show what I can do in both my 9-5 and my 5-9.

 ## Technical Areas of Interest

 - Cloud Computing
+- Application Development
 - AI Development
-- Application Development
+- Workflow Automation
 - Data Engineering
-- Workflow Automation
 - Decentralized Finance
 - Computer Hardware / Self Hosting
 - Software Security